PDAL/PDAL/doc/download.rst

 and RiVLib.
 To enable any of these plugins, the reader will need to install any required dependencies and build PDAL from source.

-.. csv-table:: PDAL Distrubtion Feature Comparison
+.. csv-table:: PDAL Distribution Feature Comparison
    :header: "", "Docker", "OSGeo4W", "RPMs", "Debian", "Alpine", "Conda"
    :widths: 20, 20, 20, 20, 20, 20, 20